RESTyard/RESTyard/README.md

 ]
 ```

-The binder will then extract the customersvalue `1` from the URL and sets it to the parameter whic is attributed.
+The binder will then extract the customers value `1` from the URL and sets it to the parameter which is attributed.

 ### More than one key
-If your ressource is addressed using more than one key the binder needs additional information.
+If your resource is addressed using more than one key the binder needs additional information.

 Example `HypermediaActionCustomerBuysCar.Parameter`: